tryolabs/requestium/README.md

 - Improves Selenium's handling of dynamically loading elements.
 - Makes cookie handling more flexible in Selenium.
 - Makes clicking elements in Selenium more reliable.
-- Supports Chrome and PhantomJS.
+- Supports Chromedriver natively plus adding a custom webdriver.

 ## Installation
 ```bash
 pip install requestium
 ```

-You should then download your preferred Selenium webdriver if you plan to use the Selenium part of Requestium: [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [PhantomJS](http://phantomjs.org)
+You should then download your preferred Selenium webdriver if you plan to use the Selenium part of Requestium, such as [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/).

 ## Usage
 First create a session as you would do on Requests, and optionally add arguments for the web-driver if you plan to use one.